prudhvinathreddy18/hrms/README.md

-# Muster — HR / Employee Management System
+# HR / Employee Management System

 An intermediate-level ERP module built with **React, React Query, React Router and Supabase**.
 Role-based access is enforced in Postgres with Row Level Security, not in the client.